joysmith/SIT-BEST/03 Module/IOT/assets/lab/raspberry pi zero/00 raspberry pi zero.md

 ### How to Configure Interpreter

-- Open Thonny IDE--> run--> Interpreter--> “MicroPython (Raspberry Pi Pico)"--> ok
+1. Open Thonny IDE--> run--> Interpreter--> “MicroPython (Raspberry Pi Pico)"--> ok
-- Install MicroPython for Pico: First, hold down the “BOOTSEL" button on Pico; then, while still holding it down, connect Pico to a computer using a USB cable.
+2. __Install MicroPython for Pico__: First, hold down the “BOOTSEL" button on Pico; then, while still holding it down, connect Pico to a computer using a USB cable.
-- Open INDEX.HTM --> Drop down and click on the MicroPython--> Click on the “Download UF2.file" [direct link click me](https://datasheets.raspberrypi.com/soft/flash_nuke.uf2)
+3. "New drive will appear" Open INDEX.HTM --> Pico series microcontroller--> Click on the “Download UF2.file" [direct link click me](https://datasheets.raspberrypi.com/soft/flash_nuke.uf2)
-- Open Thonny IDE--> run--> Interpreter--> Install or update firmware--> ok
+4. Open Thonny IDE--> run--> Interpreter--> Install or update firmware--> ok
-- First, connect Pico to the computer using a USB cable; then, open Thonny, and click on the “restart back-end process" button on the toolbar.
+5. Unplug and reconnect Pico to the computer using a USB cable; then, open Thonny, and click on the “restart back-end process" button on the toolbar.
 If you successfully connect Pico to your computer, you will see the MicroPython version information and device name returned by Pico in the Shell area

 <br>

 ### How to upload a sketch to your Arduino<a id="57"></a>

-- Open Thonny IDE and in editor paste blink led code and click on "run" button
+- Open Thonny IDE and in editor paste builtin blink led code and click on "run" button

 ```py
 import machine